 Context

 In early 2017, a colleague and I were engaged to design and implement a leader development program for a major Australian multinational corporation.
 The program featured structured residentials in addition to developmental coaching.
 The coaching was based on the diagnostic insights provided by the Lectical Leadership Decision-Making Assessment (LDMA) and the Lectical Self-Understanding Assessment (LSUA).
-The purpose of the program was to ready participants for more senior roles.
+The purpose of the program was to prepare participants for more senior roles.
 Participants were in demanding roles, and as it turned out, they shared a concern that their challenging work schedules inhibited the amount of time they could invest in learning new skills.

 VCoLing – “Start with real issues first”